Psittacosis

 How is psittacosis diagnosed?

 Psittacosis is a rarely reported condition, and the symptoms are like many other illnesses.
-For these reasons, clinicians may not suspect it, making it difficult to diagnose.
-Common methods used to diagnose the condition include taking blood samples to detect specific antibodies the body makes in response to the infection, or testing sputum (phlegm) or swabs from the nose and/or throat to detect the bacteria directly.
+For these reasons, doctors may not suspect it, making it difficult to diagnose.
+Common methods used to diagnose the condition include taking blood samples to detect specific antibodies the body makes in response to the infection or testing sputum (phlegm) or swabs from the nose and/or throat to detect the bacteria directly.

 What is the treatment for psittacosis?